dimitryzub/serpapi-blog-posts-archive/Naver/naver_news.md

 <h2 id="outro">Outro</h2>

-If you have anything to share, any questions, suggestions, or something that isn't working correctly, feel free to drop a comment in the comment section or reach out via Twitter at [@dimitryzub](https://twitter.com/DimitryZub), or [@serp_api](https://twitter.com/serp_api).
+If you have anything to share, any question, suggestion, or something that isn't working correctly, feel free to drop a comment in the comment section or via Twitter at [@dimitryzub](https://twitter.com/DimitryZub), or [@serp_api](https://twitter.com/serp_api).

 Yours,
 Dimitry, and the rest of SerpApi Team.